 Jim was preceded in death by his wife, a son, 2 sisters, 6 brothers, and his parents.

-To send flowers to James "Jim" C. Cross' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" C. Cross, please visit our floral store.